 |22 July 2019||Q2 2019||Tax return submission and payment of the innovation contribution liability for the second quarter (which may differ from the amount for Q1!)|

-Correct interpretation of legal regulations and a knowledge of their application in practice are both necessary for the preparation of tax calculation sand returns.
-This way, companies can avoid the risks deriving from the errors of aggregate computation with group members (with a view also to accurate tax advance assessment),from incorrect assessment of taxability and finally but not less importantly from the missing of return filing deadlines.
-In the case of failure to fulfil obligations or the assessment of lower than actual liability, a tax shortage can be established during a tax authority’s audit on which tax penalty and late payment fee is also payable.
+The correct interpretation of legal regulations and knowledge of their application in practice are both necessary for the preparation of tax calculations and returns.
+This way, companies can avoid the risks deriving from the errors of aggregate computation with group members (with a view also to accurate tax advance assessment),from an incorrect assessment of taxability and finally but not less importantly from the missing of return filing deadlines.
+In the case of failure to fulfill obligations or the assessment of lower than the actual liability, a tax shortage can be established during a tax authority’s audit on which tax penalty and late payment fee are also payable.
 The Hungarian Tax Authority may impose a default penalty on the company in the case of missing the advance payment tax return filing deadline or late fulfilment of the filing obligation.